marionlo/Reads-app/README.md

 # MyReads Project

-In this MyReads App, you can create your bookshelf that allows you to select and categorize books in below order:
+In this App, you can create your custom bookshelf that will allow you to select and categorize books in 3 categories:

 * Currently reading
 * Want to read
 * Read

-You can search books with selected queries and sort the books in the bookshelf where you want to assign them.
+You can also search for some books with selected queries and add them in the bookshelf where you want to assign them.

 The application is developed using ReactJS framework.